mdb/mdb.github.io/source/blog/2011-08-23-contributing-to-a-github-project.html.markdown

 date: 2011/08/23
 tags: github, git, open source
 thumbnail: github_thumb.png
+teaser: A simple how-to outlining the Github fork, branch, and PR workflow.
 ---

 A quick how-to in contributing to an open source project hosted on GitHub.
 These instructions assume you've already created a GitHub account and properly [set up your machine](https://help.github.com/articles/set-up-git).
 For more details, GitHub also publishes [similar instructions](https://help.github.com/articles/fork-a-repo).